About Sermon of the Year

-The competition is open to everyone!
+The event is open to everyone!
 We welcome entries from people writing their first sermon - to those who are just beginning to preach - to those who may be seasoned preachers and to those who are established ministers.
 We are looking for people with passion, potential and natural gifting in communicating the Word of God.

 The top four finalists will be invited to preach their sermon live in front of an audience and a panel of judges.
 Prizes include generous book vouchers and, for the winner, a year’s free study at a school of theology.